vinyasmusic/signoz.io/src/pages/case-study/outplay.md

 <br />

 ### Why did you choose SigNoz over other solutions?
-(needs editing)

-We were also checking out another tool.
-I think Grafana has something called Tempo.
-The number of components inside Tempo is huge.
+We were also checking out another tool, Tempo from Grafana.
+But the number of components inside Tempo is huge.

-We wanted to keep as much lower as possible.
-We don't want to deploy a lot of components, increase the complexity, because managing such I'm.
+We wanted to keep the number of components as small as possible.
+We don't want to deploy a lot of components, increase the complexity, because managing systems with many moving parts can be messy.
+You would need separate people to handle the issues in maintaining such systems.

-The application would become a mess.
-I mean, you need separate people to handle these kind of persons.
-So we wanted a tool to be as simple as possible.

-We deploy and we should forget so that the team continuously works.
+We needed something which just works after deploying and doesn't need continuous maintenance.
 <br />
 <br />